 I’m always reading books.
 These are just my absolute favorites.

-- War of Art – This might just be my favorite book, ever.
-Steven Pressfield delivers an incredibly powerful message about overcoming your fears and learning how to cultivate your creative side.
+- War of Art – Steven Pressfield delivers an incredibly powerful message about overcoming your fears and learning how to cultivate your creative side.
 I’d recommend this book to just about anyone.
 But, if you’re a writer, entrepreneur, or artist—you’ll love this book.

 - The Art of Non-Conformity – I recommend this book by Chris Guillebeau for one (big) reason: I agree and resonate with practically every idea in it.
 We all deserve to live fulfilled lives that we choose.
 Chris agrees, and he wrote an incredible story about it.